Reduce workplace stress for IT with an email signature manager

 Why email signature management causes stress at work

-Email signature management often adds to the workload of IT teams already overburdened with admin tasks.
+Email signature management often adds to the workload of IT teams that are already overburdened with admin tasks.
 This can happen at unpredictable intervals with tight time constraints.
-And the impact of getting it wrong can be severe.
+And the impact of getting it wrong can be serious.

 What is email signature management?

-Ensuring that users have the correct and appropriate email signature is a responsibility that the IT department typically manages.
+Ensuring that users have the correct and appropriate email signature is a responsibility that is typically managed by the IT department.

 Email signature management triggers